 Expansion to quayside land

-More quayside land for goods handling in 2022
+More quayside land for goods handling

 Increasing cargo activity at the Port of Thyboron in recent years and a desire to promote more transport by sea and reduce road transport and thus CO2 emissions formed the basis for another port expansion that is taking shape in Thyboron right now.